xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/mocks.md

 ## Setup

-Requires mockito dependency (version may be omitted if dropwizard BOM used):
+Requires a Mockito dependency (version may be omitted if the Dropwizard BOM is used):

 ```groovy
 testImplementation 'org.mockito:mockito-core'